-The Team UP! podcast explores different ideas related to team-based primary care, focusing on what is happening here in our home province in British Columbia, Canada.
+The Team UP! podcast explores different ideas related to team-based primary care, focusing on what is happening here in Canada.

 Team-based primary care is an integrated, patient-centered approach to health care.
 This approach involves interdisciplinary teams of health care providers collaborating together and with the communities they serve to deliver comprehensive and high-quality health services.